 Open Platform Routemaster waits time for prompt arrival after a wedding.
 Whitehall Place, London, January 2010 (© Timebus).

-Open Platform Routemaster (left) and Exhibition Bus (right) duo at airfield event.
+Open Platform Routemaster (left) and Exhibition Bus (right) duo at airfield event for bus fans.
 North Weald, Essex, July 2009 (© Timebus).

 Wedding Special pair, showing decorations.
 Chelsea Old Church, London, July 2009 (© C. McLennan).